juliencm-dev/juliencm-dev/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/juliencm-dev/project-init-cli/blob/main/LICENSE)

 ## About Me ✨
 I am a Computer Science Technician graduate and currently pursuing a Bachelor of Science in Computer Science Co-op at Concordia University in Montreal.
-With a strong foundation in software development and a passion for DevOps automation and enhancing developer experience, I am driven to create meaningful solutions that simplify workflows and improve efficiency.
+I have a strong foundation in software development and a passion for DevOps automation and enhancing developer experience, I am driven to create meaningful solutions that simplify workflows and improve efficiency.
 My goal is to continue exploring new technologies and contribute to open-source projects that empower developers, making their work easier and more impactful.

 ## 🚀 Featured Project:
 ### Project-Init

+[Visit the repository](https://github.com/juliencm-dev/project-init-cli)

 A developer-first CLI tool that eliminates project setup headaches.
 Instantly configure development databases, manage environments, and soon bootstrap production-ready FastAPI applications with best practices built-in.
 From zero to coding in minutes, not hours.

-[Visit the repository](https://github.com/juliencm-dev/project-init-cli)

-⭐ Give it a star and feel free to contribute if you find the project interesting!

 ![Project Init CLI Demo](https://raw.githubusercontent.com/juliencm-dev/project-init-cli/main/docs/render1736008111347.gif)